hanokhaloni/PatternAndPractices/Project template/Readme.md

 # Project Title

-One Paragraph of project description goes here
+\<One Paragraph of project description goes here.
+What are this project's main use cases?
+This should be not longer than 150 words.\>

 ## Getting Started